Do Tesla Batteries Overheat? Eliminate the Risk

 Luckily, Tesla uses an efficient fluid-glycol coolant to prevent overheating.
 However, if the cooling system malfunctions, the battery on your Tesla will be damaged by the resulting high temperatures.

-How Often Tesla Batteries Overheat
+How Often Do Tesla Batteries Overheat?

 The good news is that the risk of your Tesla battery overheating is very low.
 While there are some instances where the Tesla battery can overheat, Tesla has incorporated a highly efficient thermal management system to cool your battery packs and prevent overheating.